 (a) the relevant administrator or authorised person to include information about- 1 2 (i) the application of this section to the person to be transported; and 3 4 (ii) the risk the person presents to himself or herself, the authorised person, police officer or others; and 5 6 (b) in relation to a request under subsection (1)-the inclusion of information about why the relevant administrator is asking the police officer to transport the person; and 7 8 9 10 (c) in relation to a request under subsection (4)-the inclusion of information about why the authorised person is asking the police officer to help transport the person and a copy of the direction given to the authorised person.
 11 12 13 14 15 (6) In th is section- 16 vant administrator, of an authorised mental health service ablic sector health service facility means- 17 18 (a) if an authorised mental health service is responsible for the treatment and care, or an examination or assessment, of the person-the administrator of the service; and 19 20 21 (b) if a public sector health service facility is responsible for the treatment and care, or an examination or assessment of the person-the person in charge of the facility.
-22 23 24 352 Authorised person may transport patient required to return (1) An authorised person or police officer may transport a patient required to return to the authorised mental health service of public sector health service facility stated in the direction of request under section 351(1).
+22 23 24 352 Aut retu sed person may transport patient required to 25 26 (1) requipubl authorised person or police officer may transport a patient fired to return to the authorised mental health service or ic sector health service facility stated in the direction or est under section 351(1).
 27 28 29 30 (2) auth soon as practicable after detaining the person, the orised person or police officer must explain the operation is section to the person.
 31 32 33

-353 Effect on period of detention (1) the person absconded, the authority is in force for 7 days after the person is transported and admitted to the service or facility 2 3 4 5 (2) Subsection (1) applies despite section 469.
-6 (3) If the person was subject to a recommendation for assessment when the person absconded- days after the person is transported and admitted to the 9 10 11 assessment starts when the person is transported and 12 13 14 (4) Subsection (3) applies despite sections 38 and 42.
-15 (5) A health service employee must note on the recommendation for assessment when the assessment period starts under this section.
-(6) authority when the person absconded, the examination period for the authority under the Public Health Act 2005 , section 157E starts when the person is transported and admitted to the 19 20 21 22 23 (7) examination authority when the examination period starts 24 25 26
+353 Eff ect o n period of detention 1 (1) the p the person was subject to an examination authority when berson absconded, the authority is in force for 7 days after person is transported and admitted to the service or facility per section 352.
+2 3 4 5 (2) Subs section (1) applies despite section 469.
+6 (3) e person was subject to a recommendation for assessment n the person absconded- 7 8 (a) the recommendation for assessment is in force for 7 days after the person is transported and admitted to the service or facility under section 352; and 9 10 11 (b) the assessment period for the recommendation for assessment starts when the person is transported and admitted to the service or facility under that section.
+12 13 14 (4) Subs section (3) applies despite sections 38 and 42.
+15 (5) ealth service employee must note on the recommendation assessment when the assessment period starts under this ion.
+16 17 18 (6) auth for t 1571 the person was subject to an emergency examination ority when the person absconded, the examination period the authority under the Public Health Act 2005 , section E starts when the person is transported and admitted to the ice or facility under section 352.
+19 20 21 22 23 (7) exan health service employee must note on the emergency mination authority when the examination period starts er this section.
+24 25 26